adafruit/Wippersnapper_Boards/README.md

 Example hardware definitions can be found in the `definitions/` directory.

 # Limitations
-* BlinkaConnect currently only supports WiFi, Cellular and Ethernet connectivity.
+* Wippersnapper currently only supports WiFi, Cellular and Ethernet connectivity.

 # Contributing
-If you do not see the board you're using with BlinkaConnect
+If you do not see the board you want to use with Wippersnapper, adding support for a board is simple and we welcome all contributions:

-To add support for new hardware:
 * Fork this repository and checkout a new branch.
 * Make a new directory in `definitions/YOUR_BOARD_NAME`
 * Add your hardware definition, `YOUR_BOARD_NAME.json`, to `definitions/YOUR_BOARD_NAME`.